gzxl4r/SpiceRepo/README.md

 # SpiceRepo
-My first repo  on GitHub
+My first repo  on GitHub.
+Bit confuesed about Git